sanskarkothari2002/StringSimilarityIndex/README.md

-# string similarity index using Dice Coefficient
+# String similarity index using Dice Coefficient

 This project aims to calculate the similarity between two strings using the Dice coefficient.
 The Dice coefficient is a statistic used to compare the similarity of two sets.
 In this case, the sets are the individual characters of two strings.